tpbnick/docs/docs/py-functions.md

 	print("Hello!")
 greet_user()
 ```
 This example shows the simplest structure of a function.
-The code on line 1 uses the keyword `def` to inform Python that you're defining a function.
+The code on line 1 uses the keyword `#!py def` to inform Python that you're defining a function.
 This is the *function definition*, which tells Python the name of the function and, if applicable, what kind of information the function needs to do its job.
 The parentheses hold that information.
 In this case, the name of the function is `greet_user()`, and it needs no information to do its job, so its parentheses are empty.
 (Even so, the parentheses are required.)
 Finally, the definition ends in a colon.

-An indented lines that follow `def greet_user():` make up the *body* of the function.
+An indented lines that follow `#!py def greet_user():` make up the *body* of the function.
 The text on line 2 is a comment called a *docstring*, which describes what the function does.
 Docstrings are enclosed in triple quotes, which Python looks for when it generates documentaion for the functions in your programs.

-The line `print("Hello!")` on line 3 is the only line of actual code in the body of this function, so `greet_user()` has just one job: `print("Hello!")`.
+The line `#!py print("Hello!")` on line 3 is the only line of actual code in the body of this function, so `greet_user()` has just one job: `#!py print("Hello!")`.

 When you want to use this function, you call it.
 A *function call* tells Python to execute the code in the function.
 To *call* a function, you write the name of the function, followed by any necessary information in parentheses, as shown on line 4.
 Because no information is needed here, calling our function is as simple as entering `greet_user()`.
 As expected, it prints `Hello!`.

 ### Passing Information to a Function
 Modified slightly, the function `greet_user()` can not only tell the user `Hello!` but also greet them by name.
-For the function to do this, you enter `username` in the parentheses of the function's definition at `def greet_user()`.
+For the function to do this, you enter `username` in the parentheses of the function's definition at `#!py def greet_user()`.
 By adding `username` here you allow the function to accept any value of `username` you specify.
 The function now expects you to provide a value for `username` each time you call it.
-When you call `greet_user()`, you can pass it a name, such as `'jesse'`, inside the parentheses:
+When you call `greet_user()`, you can pass it a name, such as `#!py 'jesse'`, inside the parentheses:
 ```py linenums="1"
 def greet_user(username):
 	"""Display a simple greeting."""